Gray Whale Migration - Witness the Annual Winter Journey

 Mid-January is the peak time for migration, but whales are visible from mid- to late December through March.
 The heights around the park's Kelp Forest Overlook and Old Point Loma Lighthouse offer the best viewing.
 Bring binoculars if you have them: binoculars make viewing much easier and more enjoyable.
-A limited number of binoculars are available with a picture ID at the Visitor Center during whale season; ask for them at the information desk.

 As the whales swim 24 hours a day, it’s possible to see them at any time during daylight hours.
 Park staff will gladly help you spot a whale.
 Check at the Visitor Center for information about ranger talks and whale watching.

 Look west from the park overlooks, toward the ocean.
 The whales are migrating from the Arctic to the warm bays of Baja California and mainland Mexico, so they will be moving from the north (right), to the south (left) as you look from the park.
 Expect them to be moving at a steady speed of four or five knots, or about five miles per hour.
 Although some swim close to shore, most whales swim in an area that extends from the kelp beds (about three quarters of a mile out) to the horizon.
 Later, in the spring, gray whales will migrate north again, but they are generally too far out in the ocean to see from the park, even with binoculars.

 When warm, moist air exhaled from the whales’ lungs meets cool air at the ocean surface, it creates a bushy column we call a blow, or spout.
 A gray whale's blow is up to 15 feet high, and each blow is visible for about five seconds.
 Anticipate that the whale will dive for three to six minutes, then surface for three to five blows in a row, 30 to 50 seconds apart, before diving deep for three to six minutes again.